 Located in Toronto, Ontario, Canada, CMCC is a world leader in chiropractic education and research.
 CMCC is an academic institution offering a second entry undergraduate professional degree and postgraduate and continuing education programs.
-A not-for-profit, charitable organisation, CMCC receives no direct government funding and relies on membership, tuition and donations for support.
+A not-for-profit, charitable organisation, CMCC receives no direct government funding and relies on tuition and actively seeks the generous support of donors.
 CMCC is registered with Canada Revenue Agency, charitable registration number 108075508RR0001.

 The undergraduate program at CMCC is a second entry honours baccalaureate degree program, offered to qualified candidates who have completed a minimum of three years of university level study prior to admission.